ziyuehcen0/github-practice-am01-2021/README.md

 **Assignment Instructions**

 - Create your own GitHub profile/ID (use a name appropriate for job applications) <https://happygitwithr.com/github-acct.html>
-- Once you have a Github account, sign up for an account at <https://app.netlify.com/signup> using your Github account
+- Once you have a Github account, sign up for an account at <https://app.netlify.com/signup> and log in using your Github account
 - Create a new public repo for your portfolio website & initialize it with a "readme" file.
 - Turn your repo into a default website, using the steps outlined in <https://mam2022.netlify.app/assignment/01-project/>
        - modify content if you like, but for now it's fine to use the theme content provided and just change your name, email address, etc.